fabienconus/zerouser/zerotouch_zerouser_deployment.md

 	exit 0
 _Note: you could also package the plist and add the launchctl command as a postinstall script_

-The `runDEPNotify` event will tell JAMF to execute the policy that contains the modified DEPNotify-starter script, which will in turn execute the modified DEPNotify application.
+The `runDEPNotify` trigger will tell JAMF to execute the policy that contains the modified DEPNotify-starter script, which will in turn execute the modified DEPNotify application.

 ### Conclusion

-With very few modification, it is quite simple to create a deployment process that does not require a user to log in.
+With very few changes, it is quite simple to create a deployment process that does not require a user to log in.
 It has been working for us flawlessly for 2 years now.

 I would like to thank Armin Briegel who motivated me to write this and Pico Mitchell who provided the elegant way to load a LaunchAgent without killing the loginwindow process.